liaoherui/GraphV/README.md

 # GraphV
-GraphV - A RNA virus strain-level identification tool using long reads and genome graph.
+GraphV - An RNA virus strain-level identification tool using long reads and genome graph.